Jimmy Hoffa: Early life and family

-Hoffa was born in Brazil, Indiana, on February 14, 1913, to John and Viola (née Riddle) Hoffa.
+James Riddle Hoffa was born in Brazil, Indiana, on February 14, 1913, to John and Viola (née Riddle) Hoffa, the third of four children, two boys and two girls.
+The doctor who delivered him originally thought Hoffa's mother had a tumor, not a baby, in her abdomen, so he was initially referred to as "The Tumor".
 His father, who was of German descent from what is now referred to as the Pennsylvania Dutch, died in 1920 from lung disease when Hoffa was seven years old.
 His mother was of Irish ancestry.
 The family moved to Detroit in 1924, where Hoffa was raised and lived for the rest of his life.
-He left school at the age of 14 and began working in full-time manual labor jobs to help support his family.
+He left school at the age of 14 and began working full-time manual labor jobs to help support his family.

-Hoffa married Josephine Poszywak, an 18-year-old Detroit laundry worker of Polish heritage, in Bowling Green, Ohio, on September 25, 1937.
-The couple had met six months earlier during a nonunionized laundry workers' strike action.
+Hoffa married Josephine Poszywak, an 18-year-old Detroit laundry worker of Polish heritage, in Bowling Green, Ohio, on September 25, 1936.
+The couple had met six months earlier during a non-unionized laundry workers' strike action; Hoffa described the meeting as feeling as though he had been "hit on the chest with a blackjack".
 They had two children: a daughter, Barbara Ann Crancer, and a son, James P. Hoffa.
 The Hoffas paid $6,800 in 1939 for a modest home in northwestern Detroit.
 The family later owned a simple summer lakefront cottage in Orion Township, Michigan, north of Detroit.

 Early union activity

 Hoffa began union organizational work at the grassroots level as a teenager through his job with a grocery chain, which paid substandard wages and offered poor working conditions with minimal job security.
-The workers were displeased with that situation and tried to organize a union to better their lot.
+The workers were displeased with that situation and tried to organize a union to better their wages.
 Although Hoffa was young, his courage and approachability in that role impressed fellow workers, and he rose to a leadership position.
 By 1932, after refusing to work for an abusive shift foreman, Hoffa left the grocery chain, partly because of his union activities.
 He was then invited to become an organizer with Local 299 of the Teamsters in Detroit.
+Between 1933 and 1935, Hoffa actively worked to recruit new members to the union; his favored tactic was to pull up on the road alongside sleeping truck drivers, wake them up, and give them his sales pitch.